Hugh Wilson Hill House

-The Hugh Wilson Hill House, also known as the Kelly-Stone-Hill House, is a historic house in Carrollton, Pickens County, Alabama.
+The Hugh Wilson Hill House, also known as the Kelly-Stone-Hill House, is a historic house in Carrollton, Alabama.
 It is one of only a few surviving antebellum structures remaining in the town.
 Architectural historians believe that the one-story Greek Revival-style house was built for Isham and Elizabeth Kelly during the late 1830s or 1840s.
 Confederate general John Herbert Kelly grew up in the house.
 It was added to the National Register of Historic Places on April 13, 1989.
 It was listed as one of Alabama's "Places in Peril" for 2010 by the Alabama Historical Commission and Alabama Trust for Historic Preservation.